giulong/spectrum/DEV.md

   on [Ossrh](https://s01.oss.sonatype.org/content/repositories/releases/io/github/giulong/spectrum/).
 * the `-DbrowsersTests` property is a shorthand to activate all the profiles needed to run tests on all the browsers.
 It's equivalent to running with these active profiles: `-P chrome,firefox,edge`.
+* the `-DmacosTests` property is a shorthand to activate all the profiles needed to run tests on macOS.
+It's equivalent to running with these active profiles: `-P safari`.
 * the `-DappiumTests` property is a shorthand to activate all the profiles needed to run tests on Appium.
 It's equivalent to running with these active profiles: `-P uiAutomator2`.
 * the `-fae` option is [Maven's](https://maven.apache.org/ref/3.6.3/maven-embedder/cli.html) shorthand for `--fail-at-end`, needed to always run the `cleanup` module.